 Originals of all correspondence received must be maintained in the Board's office files.
 Copies of such correspondence must be given to the Executive Officer and/or Board members as required.

-Ethics Training
+Training

-Ethics training for continuing and new Board members will be accomplished in accordance with the law and DCA procedures.
+All required training for continuing and new Board members will be accomplished in accordance with state employment law and DCA policies.